 This year, Purim and the Academy awards happened to fall on the same day.
-Personally I thought the show was classy and the most fun in a long time.
+I thought the show was classy and the most fun in a long time.
 Seth McFarlane can sing and dance and deliver a joke.
-I loved the dance numbers and I only fell asleep once.
+I loved the dance numbers, and I only fell asleep once.
 (I read in the paper the next day that Barbara Streisand had been there.
-I totally missed her!)
+I missed her!)

 The next day, there were many articles about Abe Foxman, the head of the Bnai Brith Anti Defamation League, who objected to Seth’s jokes about “Jewish Hollywood” and a series of responsive essays on why these jokes were the best thing that ever happened to Jews.
-I think they all have a grain of truth but the funniest aspect is that it all happened on Purim: the day that Jews celebrate an ancient anti-semitic attempt to eliminate them by making jokes and putting on parodies called “Purim shpiels”.
+I think they all have a grain of truth, but the funniest aspect is that it all happened on Purim: the day that Jews celebrate an ancient anti-semitic attempt to eliminate them by making jokes and putting on parodies called “Purim shpiels.”
 Some feel that the whole tradition of Jews and the theatre was born in this tradition of Purim shpiels.
-Check out my blog which explains this tradition and has a terrific modern day example of a Purim Shpiel video.
+Check out my blog, which explains this tradition and has a terrific modern-day example of a Purim Shpiel video.

-Now what’s the back story that validates all of this brouhaha?
-I have read the book How Jews invented Hollywood and watched the recent PBS Television documentary about Jewish song writers and creators of musicals on Broadway.
+Now, what’s the back story that validates all of this brouhaha?
+I have read the book How Jews invented Hollywood and watched the recent PBS Television documentary about Jewish songwriters and creators of musicals on Broadway.

-Jews wrote many favorite Christmas Songs like “Silent Night” and “I am dreaming of a White Christmas”.
-Yes, Jews excelled in these areas starting in the early 1900.
+Jews wrote many favourite Christmas songs like “Silent Night” and “I am dreaming of a White Christmas.”
+Yes, Jews excelled in these areas starting in early 1900.
 The dirty little secret is that they excelled in these areas because they were restricted from other occupations by anti-semitic social structures.
-A very good book that illustrates this social phenomenon is An Orphan in History, a memoir by Paul Cowan that shares the history of two Jewish families, his paternal and maternal parents and grandparents living in the US since the 1850’s.
-Jews were restricted in universities, corporations, and law firms in USA into the 1950’s.
-Dershowitz’ book Chutzpa talks about graduating from Harvard Law School in the fifties, and being unable to get a job in any firm, because they did not want any Jews.
+An excellent book that illustrates this social phenomenon is An Orphan in History, a memoir by Paul Cowan that shares the history of two Jewish families, his paternal and maternal parents and grandparents living in the US 1850s.
+Jews were restricted in universities, corporations, and law firms in the USA into the 1950s.
+Dershowitz’s book Chutzpah talks about graduating from Harvard Law School in the fifties and being unable to get a job in any firm because they did not want any Jews.
 Yes, he had to start his firm.